Are You Getting Enough Sleep?

 If you have chronic pain, especially back pain, good sleep can be hard to come by.
 If your pain persists, speak to a physiotherapist or sports medicine doctor about how to improve strength, mobility, and balance.

 Also, gut health (which is influenced by diet and chronic stress) is vital for good quality sleep.
-A suboptimal microbiome can interrupt sleep, increasing the risk of depression.
-Therefore, diet affects not only inflammation and the capacity to tolerate discomfort while exercising, but also sleep.
+A suboptimal microbiome can interrupt sleep, increasing risk of depression.
+Therefore, diet impacts not only inflammation and the capacity to tolerate discomfort while exercising but also sleep.

 The Takeaway